Alopecia & hair loss treatment

 • Stress

-If you’ve become bald due to aging or heredity, we can discuss with you how to help prevent hair loss from getting worse, as well as various surgeries or medication that can help regrow hair.
+If you’ve become bald due to aging or heredity, we'll discuss ways to help prevent hair loss from getting worse, as well as various surgeries or medication that can help regrow hair.

-• Hair transplantation: A hair loss treatment procedure in which hair is taken off the back of your own scalp and transplanted to any balding areas.
+• Hair transplant: A hair loss treatment procedure in which hair is taken off the back of your own scalp and transplanted to any balding areas.

-• Tissue expansion: Stretching the scalp over a period of time.
-These stretched areas can then be expanded to cover more of the scalp, resulting in a fuller look.
+• Tissue expansion: This procedure stretches your scalp over time, allowing stretched areas to cover more of the scalp, resulting in a fuller look.

 • Finasteride (Propecia): A prescription drug to treat male pattern baldness.